>

 Media Appearances.

 My work has attracted some media attention over the years!
-In particular, I have had my work on the habitability of exoplanets covered by news outlets such as CNN, Newsweek, The Independent, and Geekwire.
+In particular, I have had my work on the habitability of exoplanets covered by news outlets such as CNN (latest 2025 CNN interview), CNN (back in 2019), Newsweek, The Independent, and Geekwire.
 My work with Avi Loeb has been covered by Space.com and Physics Today.

 Feature